Dukhizhizniki in America

 A misunderstanding can easily occur if the reader only consults the King James Version which uses the Northern European term "endow her," which has a different meaning.
 Compare many English parallel renderings of Exodus 22:16 to see that more recent Bible translations chose the English term "bride price."

 For many faiths rooted in Old Russia, kalym is part of their traditional wedding ceremony.
-Unfortunately, this custom, the "brides house" (devichnik : девичник), and other folk customs and foods have faded from use, often replaced with "American" forms, which are less embarrassing, less effort, and/or easier to buy.
+Unfortunately, this custom, the "brides house" (devichnik : девичник), and other folk customs and foods have faded from use among the diaspora, often replaced with "American" forms, which are less embarrassing, less effort, and/or easier to buy than make.

 The most zealous Spiritual Christians that immigrated to Southern California apparently practiced a variation of kalym in which the parents negotiated and collected the bride price in advance, then told their kids who to marry.
 Some were promised, or betrothed, as young as babies by "notching the craddle" (another topic for later).

 Though the court cases in Southern California (1911-1915) and Arizona (1920) may have stopped illegal "bride selling," it did not deter zealous parents from imposing other controls on children who were rewarded with wealth (houses, land, rubbish trucks, money, inheritance, etc.) for marrying "right" or banished for marrying "wrong."
 Many young marrieds have been lavished with such gifts, and many have been ostracized.
 In 1984, Susan Leo Tolmachoff killed herself in Arizona with a hand-gun after her irate delusional father and his relatives forbade her to marry a divorced fellow in Kerman, California Bill Pete ("Bosco") Nazaroff.
 Within a few years, her mother Jean M. Dobrinin-Tolmachoff, divorced her abusive husband.